Jiblet/CaseRejiggler/README.md

 No changes are made to the filtering of items that are able to go into the TWC.

 ## Weapons and Items case changes
 I was annoyed that these were slightly too small to be really useful.
-So I've made them larger (yay!) and appropriately more expensive (boo!).
+So I've made them larger (yay!) and kept the same price for now (also yay!).

 ---